jyou106/WordHuntHTML/README.md

 ## Word Hunt Game

 ### Description
-Word Hunt is a fun and engaging word search game where players can find words by connecting letters on a 4x4 board.
+Word Hunt is a word search game where players can find words by connecting letters on a 4x4 board.
 Players have 80 seconds to find as many words as they can.

 ### How to Play
 1. Click and drag your mouse over adjacent letters to form words.